microsoft/EdgeML/Applications/GesturePod/README.md

 ## Docs

-Read more about this here.
+Read more about this from the [Technical Report](https://www.microsoft.com/en-us/research/publication/gesturepod-programmable-gesture-recognition-augmenting-assistive-devices/).